 Prince Harry used alcohol and drugs to ‘mask’ feelings after his mother’s death

-Prince Harry has revealed that he used alcohol and drugs to cope with his poor mental health regarding the loss of his mother, Diana Princess of Wales.
+The Duke of Sussex has revealed that he used alcohol and drugs to cope with the loss of his mother, Diana, Princess of Wales.

-Appearing in his new mental health documentary series, The Me You Can’t See, with Oprah Winfrey, the Duke of Sussex opened up about his own issues and coming to terms with them.
+Appearing in his documentary series about mental health, The Me You Can’t See, with Oprah Winfrey, Harry opened up about his own issues and coming to terms with them.

-In the first episode, Harry tells the American chat-show host about the years following the death of the Princess of Wales in Paris in 1997.
+In the first episode, Harry tells the American chat-show host about the years following the death of Princess Diana in Paris in 1997.

+Follow live: Prince William claims BBC fuelled Diana’s ‘fears’ as Harry says exploitation took her life

 Harry, who was 12 when his mother died, said: “I was willing to drink, I was willing to take drugs, I was willing to do the things that made me feel less like I was feeling.